Deploy Your First App

 Determine Your Host and Hostname Values

-Drycc workflow requires a wildcard DNS record to dynamically map app names to the router.
+Drycc Workflow requires a wildcard DNS record to dynamically map application names to the router.

-User should already have DNS set up pointing to their known host.
+You should already have DNS set up pointing to your known host.
 The $hostname value can be calculated by prepending drycc. to the value set in global.platformDomain.

 Login to Workflow

-Workflow use the passport component to create and authorize users.
+Workflow uses the passport component to create and authorize users.
 If you already have an account, use drycc login to authenticate against the Drycc Workflow API.

 $ drycc login http://drycc.example.com